 About the Hernia Center of NGMC

-At the Hernia Center of NGMC, our surgeons specialize in hernias.
+At the Hernia Center of NGMC, our hernia surgeons specialize in hernia repair.
 Each surgeon performs between 15 to 30 hernia surgeries a month.
-This means by choosing the Hernia Center of NGMC, you are getting surgeons who are highly experienced and offer the highest quality surgical care possible.
-In fact, our surgeons at the Hernia Center have been recognized by Surgical Review Corporation for their quality outcomes and expertise.
-You can trust that you will receive the highest quality care possible at the Hernia Center.
+By choosing the Hernia Center of NGMC, you can trust you’ll see a hernia doctor who is highly experienced and will provide the highest quality hernia repair and surgical care possible.
+In fact, our hernia surgeons at the Hernia Center have been recognized by Surgical Review Corporation for their quality outcomes and expertise.